-6.2 Accepting appropriate clients and engagements
+6.2.
+Accepting appropriate clients and engagements6.2.1.
+Client evaluation

-KPMG in Central Asia undertakes an evaluation of every prospective client.
+KPMG AZSA undertakes an evaluation of every prospective client.

 This involves obtaining sufficient information about the prospective client, its key management and significant beneficial owners and then properly analyzing the information to be able to make an informed acceptance decision.
 This evaluation includes an assessment of the client's risk profile and obtaining background information on the client, its key management, directors and owners.
-If necessary, we obtain additional information required to satisfy our local legal and/or regulatory requirements.
+If necessary, we obtain additional information required to satisfy our local legal or regulatory requirements.